WorkOfStan/prettier-fix/README.md

 ## Features

-- Automatically formats code using Prettier.
+- **Automatic Fixes:** Automatically formats code using Prettier.
-- Creates a new branch (prefixed with `prettier/fix`) if changes are required, making it easy to review and merge.
+- **Flexible Committing:** Creates a new branch (prefixed with `prettier/fix`) if changes are required, making it easy to review and merge.
 Or you can set the input parameter `commit-changes: true` to commit to the current branch.
+(Recommendation: start with committing to another branch and review in order to avoid surprises.
+Then commit to the same branch for incremental changes.)
-- Allows for customizable commit messages via the `commit-message` input.
+- **Configurable:** Allows for customizable commit messages via the `commit-message` input.
 - Provides the branch name as an output for downstream workflows.
 - Issues warnings for manual changes needed in `.github/workflows` files.